The Ink Factory is an independent studio with global reach, founded in 2010 by Stephen and Simon Cornwell.

 A core pillar of the company is the adaptation of the work of author John le Carré for film, television and other media.
-To date, we have released two films and a television series based on his books, with several more projects underway.
+To date, we have released two films and two television series based on his books, with several more projects underway.

 Our first film, A Most Wanted Man, based on a novel by John le Carré, was released in 2014.
 Other past projects include Billy Lynn’s Long Halftime Walk, directed by Ang Lee and based on the award-winning novel by Ben Fountain, and Netflix Original Message from the King, a noir thriller written by Stephen Cornwell and Oliver Butcher and directed by Fabrice du Welz, which premiered at the 2016 Toronto International Film Festival and is now among the most popular films on Netflix.